karonion11/OKRsforJira/docs/privacy-policy.md

 If you have questions about this Privacy Policy or want to submit a privacy or deletion request, contact: **ig.vasylenko2@gmail.com**.

+For information about how we protect the App and handle security matters, please see our **[Partner Security Policy](https://karonion11.github.io/OKRsforJira/partner-security-policy.html)**.

 ## 1. Scope

 This Privacy Policy applies to customer and end-user data processed through the App when installed in Jira Cloud.